Build your own GitEarly Access

 Let’s move on to the last git object we’ll be dealing with in this

 challenge: the commit.
-In this stage, you’ll create a commit with all the
+In this stage, you’ll create a commit by

 Clone a repository

-Interested in trying out the Git Challenge?
-Signup for our Early Access program!
+Interested in trying out the Build your own Git Challenge?
+Checkout our early access program!